|

 who wins this last battle becomes the new champion and gains

-the title of Pokémon Master.
+the title of Pokemon Master.

-Pokémon Video games: Generations
+Pokemon Video games: Generations

-The original Pokémon games were Japanese RPGs with an
+The original Pokemon games were Japanese RPGs with an

 element of strategy, and were created by Satoshi Tajiri for the